-- Screening for obesity in adults using measurement of BMI calculated by dividing the patient's weight in kilograms by the square of height in meters. - Dietary (nutritional) assessment. - Intensive behavioral counseling and behavioral therapy to promote sustained weight loss through high intensity interventions on diet and exercise.
+- Screening for obesity in adults using measurement of BMI.
+The BMI is calculated by dividing the patient's weight in kilograms by square height in meters. - Dietary (nutritional) assessment and Intensive behavioral counseling and behavioral therapy to promote sustained weight loss through high intensity interventions related to diet and exercise. - Therapeutic treatment to support weight loss in conjunction with intensive lifestyle therapy.
+Providers must follow the SCDHHS Preferred Drug List (PDL) when prescribing therapeutic treatment.